neenjaw/shift-tracker/README.md

 - I don't have a solution for shift tags yet... (eg. evd, crrt)
   - *SOLUTION* decided to create a JSON object in the query for the tags, so that they can be displayed well later with relevant meta-data

+## Progress - key

+✅ complete
+❌ not started
+➖ in progress

 ## Progress - backend

 - config